 Field Description Header FILENAME This field displays the name of this billing file at the time of its creation.
 NOTE: The name of the billing file may have been changed subsequently by an adjunct processor.
 DEVICE This field displays the device that created this billing file.
 HOSTNAME This field displays the configured IP hostname of the device that created this billing file.
 FILETYPE This field displays the type of this file (that is, Billing).
 VERSION This field displays the version of the billing file format this billing file uses. <nl></nl> An extra new line is inserted.
-CREATE This field displays a date/time stamp representing the date and ti this billing file was created.
-Additionally, this field indicates the s of the call record information in this file.
-NOTE: Unless changed, the date/time stamp in this field should mirror the date/time stamp in the filename. <nl></nl> An extra new line is inserted.
-Individual CDRs numbered sequentially and separated by <nl a="" an="" and="" are="" ascii="" between="" cdf="" close="" comma-delimited="" consists="" create="" each="" fields="" form<="" in="" located="" number="" of="" tags.="" td="" the=""></nl> <nl></nl> An extra new line is inserted.
+CREATE This field displays a date/time stamp representing the date this billing file was created.
+Additionally, this field indicates of the call record information in this file.
+NOTE: Unless changed, the date/time stamp in this field mirror the date/time stamp in the filename. <nl></nl> An extra new line is inserted.
+Individual CDRs numbered sequentially and separated by <nl> are located between the CREATE and CLOSE tags.
+Each CDR consists of a number of fields in an ASCII comma-delimited format.</nl> <nl></nl> An extra new line is inserted.
 Trailer CLOSE This field displays a date/time stamp representing the date and time this billing file was closed.
 Additionally, this field indicates the end of the call record information in this file.
 Table 1 Billing File Header and Trailer Fields